BenRamsden/pension-calculator-web-azure/README.md

 ## Domain and Hosted Zone

-- Create a Google Domain pension-calculator.net

-- Create pension-calculator.net hosted zone in Route 53
+- Create a hosted zone in Route 53

-- Configure Google domain to use hosted zone NS records
+- Set `static-website:targetDomain` in `pulumi/Pulumi.prod.yaml` to this domain

 # Deploy